Samiya LXD

 Overview

 Sales division leadership wanted to explore sales enablement platforms that could strengthen coaching and skill practice while fitting into Salesforce workflows.
-The work centered on evaluating AI enabled capabilities in a way that tested adoption risk, not just feature depth.
-After meeting with multiple vendors, two finalists moved forward into proof of concept builds tied to real sales scenarios.
-A 30-person pilot with regional sales and account executives provided practical usage and feedback signals.
-The pilot results were analyzed and summarized for leadership, resulting in a recommendation to not move forward at that time.
+The work centered on evaluating AI-enabled capabilities in a way that tested adoption risk, not just feature depth.
+After meeting with multiple vendors, two finalists moved forward into proof-of-concept builds tied to real sales scenarios.
+A 30-person pilot with regional and account executives provided practical usage and feedback signals.
+Findings were analyzed and summarized for leadership, resulting in a recommendation to pause rather than move forward at that time.
+The pilot approach was designed to surface readiness, friction, and sustainment needs before making a platform decision.

 *Some details of this project and internal materials are confidential.
 This case study focuses on my role, process, and outcomes; specifics have been generalized and no internal content is shown.